thenomaniqbal/thenomaniqbal/README.md

 <hr/>

 <!-- Introduction -->
 My name is [Noman Iqbal!](https://github.com/thenomaniqbal/MyResume/) and I'm a Software Engineer/Data Scientist.
 I'm from Pakistan, living in Islamabad, and currently pursuing a master's degree in Data Science. my passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
-I am deeply in love with Artificial Intelligence, Machine Learning, and Data Science.
+I care greatly about the experience, architecture, and code quality of the things I build.
+I deeply love Artificial Intelligence, Machine Learning, and Data Science.

 ## 🔥 Streak Stats